-The Green City Market opened for their outdoor season just last week.
-Every Wednesday and Saturday Chicagoland residents’ head to the south end of Lincoln Park to find things like organic micro-greens and artisanal cheese.
-With a mission to improve the availability of high quality sustainably grown food in the greater Chicago area, The Green City Market is a great place to time as a family.
-Visiting Chicago in the winter?
-You can still visit the Green City Market, from November to April the market moves indoors.
+With a mission to improve the availability of high quality sustainable grown food in the greater Chicago area, The Green City Market is a great place to time as a family.

 Located at the south end of Lincoln Park between Clark and Stockton Drive

 Open mid-May – October, every Wednesday and Saturday from 7am – 1pm

 Crescent City Farmers’ Market – New Orleans

 New Orleans is home to one of the country’s favorite farmers’ markets.

 Some of New Orleans most popular chefs hit up the Crescent City Farmers’ Market for ingredients on Saturday mornings.